Critique of Judgment: Aesthetic Judgement

 The first part of the book discusses the four possible aesthetic reflective judgments: the agreeable, the beautiful, the sublime, and the good.
 Kant makes it clear that these are the only four possible reflective judgments, as he relates them to the Table of Judgments from the Critique of Pure Reason.

 "Reflective judgments" differ from determinative judgments (those of the first two critiques).
 In reflective judgment we seek to find unknown universals for given particulars; whereas in determinative judgment, we just subsume given particulars under universals that are already known, as Kant puts it:

 The agreeable is a purely sensory judgment — judgments in the form of "This steak is good," or "This chair is soft."
 These are purely subjective judgments, based on inclination alone.

 The good is essentially a judgment that something is ethical — the judgment that something conforms with moral law, which, in the Kantian sense, is essentially a claim of modality — a coherence with a fixed and absolute notion of reason.
 It is in many ways the absolute opposite of the agreeable, in that it is a purely objective judgment — things are either moral or they are not, according to Kant.

 The remaining two judgments — the beautiful and the sublime — differ from both the agreeable and the good.
 They are what Kant refers to as "subjective universal" judgments.
 This apparently oxymoronic term means that, in practice, the judgments are subjective, and are not tied to any absolute and determinate concept.
 However, the judgment that something is beautiful or sublime is made with the belief that other people ought to agree with this judgment — even though it is known that many will not.
 The force of this "ought" comes from a reference to a sensus communis — a community of taste.
-Hannah Arendt, in her Lectures on Kant's Political Philosophy, suggests the possibility that this sensus communis might be the basis of a political theory that is markedly different from the one that Kant lays out in the Metaphysic of Morals.
+Hannah Arendt, in her Lectures on Kant's Political Philosophy, suggests the possibility that this sensus communis might be the basis of a political theory that is markedly different from the one that Kant lays out in the Metaphysics of Morals.